Boss to Coach Conversation 2 of 5

 To discover your preferred language of appreciation download and complete the questionnaire

 If you have time, the reflection questions.
-We will debrief this profile in the workshop or 1-1 coach.

 When you click on link below this will automatically download an Excel zip file to your downloads folder on your computer.

-Courageous Conversations.
+Step Five Courageous Conversations.
 Constructive Feedback as a Conversation

 We avoid difficult conversations.
 This can be a missed opportunity to help team members improve faster, help people find the right role fit, have more productive meetings.
 Feedback is not a one way monologue but a conversation to seek to understand and co-create action.